Telecom Regulatory Authority of India (TRAI)

 The Reserve Bank of India (RBI) is India's central banking institution, which controls the monetary policy of the Indian rupee.
 The RBI plays an important part in the development strategy of the Government of India.
 It is a member bank of the Asian Clearing Union.

 The bank is also active in promoting financial inclusion policy and is a leading member of the Alliance for Financial Inclusion (AFI).

 Telecommunication Engineering Centre

-Telecommunication Engineering Centre (TEC) is a technical body representing the interest of Department of Telecommunication, Government of India.
-TEC is responsible for drawing up of standards, generic requirements, interface requirements, service requirements and specifications for telecom products, services and networks.
+Telecommunication Engineering Centre (TEC) is a technical body representing the interest of Department Of Tele-communication Government of India.
+TEC is responsible for drawing up of standards, generic, interface, service requirements and specifications for telecom products, services and networks.

 TEC funds and encourage research and development (R&D) in telecommunication in public and private sectors as well as educational institutions to make India R&D hub in this region.
 It also provides certification to drive indigenization and manufacturing take-off in India.

 The Tarang Sanchar Portal has been developed in Public Private Partnership (PPP) mode.
 Department of Tele-communications initiative with Industry.View Tarang Sanchar Website